RavenApp/Barber/README.md

 Please do!
 Make your own version of Barber.
 By editing the `barber.py` file you can do just that, and quite easily because of the small Binance API wrapper I made!
 If you do this, consider commiting your file under `other/blah.py`!

-## Is this safe?
+## Security

-Look at the code, it's actually fairly simple.
+Before running look at the code, it's actually fairly simple.
 Look for any requests being sent outside of `binance.com` that could be stealing your keys.
 Look for anything shady whatsoever.
 I didn't put anything bad in there, but you don't know that.
+If you don't know how to code, find someone who does, or at least try to read the code.
+It is extremely important that you or someone you trust reads the code and gives it the OK.
+All your cryptocurrency is at risk if you don't.